aubreymoore/OpenCamera-for-CRB-surveys/README.md

 # OpenCamera-for-CRB-surveys
-Documents use of the Open Camera Android app for data acquisition in automated roadside surveys of coconut rhinoceros beetle damage .
+Documents use of the Open Camera Android app for data acquisition in automated roadside surveys of coconut rhinoceros beetle damage.

-Open Camera v1.54.1

 /Android/data/net.sourceforge.opencamera/files/backups/